 A software-defined global network built for IoT scale

-Fifteen global data centres operate as regional points of presence across Europe, the Americas, Africa, Asia-Pacific, and the Middle East.
+At the core of Eseye’s redundant architecture is its proprietary global network, built on SDN and MPLS to guarantee resilient, secure IoT connectivity.
+15 global data centres operate as regional Points of Presence across Europe, the Americas, Africa, Asia-Pacific, and the Middle East.
 Each PoP is designed for:

 - Low latency through regional data breakout

-- Secure transport without reliance on the public internet
+- Secure private MPLS network removing reliance on the public internet

 Connectivity remains predictable, performant, and resilient — even as underlying networks change.